faizal1306/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
+## Name:Mohamed Faizal M
-## Date:26/9/24
+## Date:

 ## AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.

 ## DESIGN STEPS:
 ### Step 1: